EffectOrientedProgramming/book/Chapters/06_HelloFailure.md

 There are distinct levels of problems in any given program.
 They require different types of handling by the programmer.
 Imagine a program that displays the local temperature the user based on GPS position and a network call.

+TODO Show success/failure for all versions
+TODO stop using result var with try/catch

 ```text
 Temperature: 30 degrees
 ```